๐ Investment Memo Drafter

 outputs/if the user confirms

-- MNPI hygiene: for public-equity memos, attest that no MNPI was used in the analysis; flag any expert-network engagement and the compliance-channeled call notes
+- MNPI / Material-Non-Public-Information Policy โ for public-equity memos (long and short), attest that no MNPI was used in the analysis; flag any expert-network engagement with the compliance-channeled call notes; wall-cross discipline for any pre-deal or insider context; restricted-list and trading-window discipline

-- Marketing Rule 206(4)-1: for any performance, projection, or hypothetical shown in advised-client-facing memos, apply the Marketing Rule disclosure burden
+- SEC Marketing Rule (Advisers Act Rule 206(4)-1) โ for any performance, projection, hypothetical, or model-portfolio shown in advised-client-facing or LP-facing memos, apply the rule's full disclosure burden (net-of-fees, gross-of-fees parallel, time-period, methodology, predecessor-firm portability, hypothetical-performance warnings)

-- FCPA / OFAC: name-screen attestation in the disclosures block
+- FCPA / OFAC / EU Sanctions / UK OFSI โ name-screen attestation on company, sponsor, principals, beneficial owners, and counterparty stack in the disclosures block

 Handoff Contracts